Aarthi Agarwal

-Aarthi Agarwal (March 5, 1984 – June 6, 2015) was an Indian-American actress who primarily worked in Telugu cinema.
+Aarthi Agarwal (March 5, 1984 – June 6, 2015) was an American actress of Indian origin who primarily worked in Telugu cinema and Tamil cinema.

 Early life and career

 Agarwal was born on March 5, 1984, in New Jersey to Gujarati parents.
-Her younger sister Aditi Agarwal is also an actress in Telugu film industry.
+Her younger sister Aditi Agarwal is also an actress in the Telugu film industry.
 At around 14 years of age, actor Suniel Shetty spotted her and invited her to dance on stage in Philadelphia, Pennsylvania.
 After the performance, he asked her father to encourage her to take up acting in Bollywood.
-At age 16, she made her debut with Paagalpan.
+At the age of 16 she made her film debut in Paagalpan (2001).